"Happy tree, I drink smoothies

 - The Dead Can Dance: One of the zombies in Carl Poppa has the line "Yeah I, just like, to dance, YEAH!", and "More The Walking (And Talking Dead) Part 2" ends with a zombie dancing with joy upon finding out the governor wants him to make a smoothie.

 - Deadpan Snarker: Katniss, at least until the The Hunger Games: Catching Fire episode came out.
 After that she became the Cloudcuckoolander.

 - Dirty Old Man: Newt Gingrich, who also has this reputation in Real Life.

-- An NFL commentator, who looks about the same age as Newt, sings about "pretty female parts" into his headset.
+- In The NFL, a member of the Houston Texans coaching staff, who looks about the same age as Newt, sings about "pretty female parts" into his headset.